jim-rhoades/UIDevice-SpecificModel/README.md

-# UIDevice-SpecificModel
+# UIDevice+SpecificModel
-A Swift extension for UIDevice that will enable you to retrieve the specific model name (like "iPhone 5")
+A Swift extension for UIDevice that will enable you to:

-## Use UIDevice+SpecificModel to:

 Check for a specific device:
 ```swift